 That will depend on your provider, and telephone manufacturer as to what caller ID display will show (e.g. Spam, Scam Likely, or “valid company name” ).

 At this time, CallTrackingMetrics is not aware of any additional fees to consumers.
 However, the industry is still defining guidelines.
 Agencies may incur fees when challenging their attestation trust score.

 I receive many calls from international companies and their representatives utilizing ten digit United States telephone numbers.
 Will STIR/SHAKEN benefit me?

 Yes, the business attestation trust score generated from these calls will be vetted to ensure validity of the company’s identity.

 What will happen to calls that receive low attestation scores?
 Will carriers deliver such calls?

 At this time carriers are still defining rules and attestation criteria.
 There is no clear plan for calls with low attestation scores.
 However, it is possible that low attestation scored calls will not be delivered.
-(Rick to verify this information)
+As information becomes available we will post updates here.